How Much Does a Bathroom Remodel Cost in Westchester County, NY?

 What the $18K–$35K range actually buys

-The $18K end is a small 3x5 powder room with a mid-grade vanity (Wayfair or Home Depot, around $900), a basic toilet ($450–$650), mid-grade porcelain floor tile at a $5/sf allowance, a standard wall-mount faucet, and paint.
-The $35K end is a 4x6 or larger powder room with a custom floating vanity, a wall-mount toilet, statement tile up to the ceiling on an accent wall, specialty lighting, and designer fixtures like Kohler Purist or Waterworks.
+The lower end is a small 3x5 powder room with a mid-grade off-the-shelf vanity, a basic toilet, mid-grade porcelain floor tile, a standard wall-mount faucet, and paint.
+The upper end is a 4x6 or larger powder room with a custom floating vanity, a wall-hung toilet, statement tile up to the ceiling on an accent wall, specialty lighting, and designer fixtures (Kohler Purist, Waterworks, or similar tier).

 Where powder rooms surprise people